11 An Introduction to Missing Data

 11.4.2 Mean imputation with the Mice package

-We first demonstrate this for the 10 observations sampled above.
+We first demonstrate this for the smaller 10 observations dataset we made above.
 Mice is generally going to be a two-step process: impute data, get completed dataset.

 For step 1: